LolitaDias/Pandas-Analysis-of-the-fantasy-game-Heroes-of-Pymoli/README.md

 ![Fantasy](Images/Fantasy.png)

-In this assignment we are analyzing the data for the most recent fantasy game Heroes of Pymoli.
+The goal of this project is to analyze the data for the most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, we are generating a report that breaks down the game's purchasing data into meaningful insights.